Khalid-Hani/data-analysis-project-sales-analysis/README.md

 - **images/**: Reserved space for saving visualizations and graphs generated during analysis.
 - **all_data.csv**: A CSV file created after preprocessing, containing the consolidated data.

-## Installation
-To run the code in this project, you'll need Python 3.x and the required libraries.
-You can install the necessary dependencies using the following command: